-Always maintain respectful communication and appropriate behavior in class and also in on-line communications, write in a professional way.
-Remember not to use the phone or any other electronic device during class related activities.
+Netiquette: Always maintain a respectful communication and appropriate behavior in class and also in all the online communications, write in a professional way.
+Remember no to use your phone or any other electronic device during class related activities.

 Late Work